 Ages 10–14

-Do you like to work with your hands?
-Want to learn an age-old craft?
-In this week-long sampler, campers will get an introduction to the craft of blacksmithing and metalsmithing.
-We’ll learn how to pound iron, melt bronze, and shape copper; carrying on the traditions of this ancient craft that played a huge role in our region’s maritime history.
+Do you ever wonder “how was this made?”
+Do you want to be the person who made it?
+During this week-long sampler, campers will learn to pound iron, melt bronze, and shape copper; carrying on the traditions of the ancient art and craft of metalsmithing.
 This camp is a great chance to work with your hands and make your own objects and art out of metal.
 In between metal projects, campers will keep cool swimming in the lake.

 Ages 10–14